thevermeer/pg_large_text_search/README.md

 ## Purpose
 Using PostgreSQL for full-text search can be fruitful, and the many built-in text search functions provide a powerful start to developing a search and recall system.

 That said, postgreSQL has a number of significant limitations to how it builds `TSVECTOR` lookup indexes for full-text search, and these limitations quickly emerge when indexing large text files.
-The notion of what makes a large text file is objectively defined my the TSVector limitations as text containing more than 16,383 (2^14 - 1) words, wshere the position ordinal in the TSVECTOR is of type `SMALLINT` and thusly limited in maximum value.
+The notion of what makes a large text file is objectively defined my the TSVector limitations as text containing more than 16,383 (2^14 - 1) words, where the position ordinal in the TSVECTOR is of type `SMALLINT` and thusly limited in maximum value.

 ## PostgreSQL Limitiations Managed by this Extension
 Considering [[PostgreSQL Text Search Limitations](https://www.postgresql.org/docs/14/textsearch-limitations.html)], there are a few big gotchas when trying to index large text.
 From the manual: